Three Steps to a Safer Prom

-High school students across the United States are getting excited for the 2017 prom and graduation season.
+High school students across the United States are getting excited about the upcoming prom and graduation season.
 All the fun things parents remember about those days still exist: dress shopping, tuxedo rental, flowers, photographs, parties.
 But there also remains a strong temptation to engage in underage drinking.

 According to a 2016 poll, alcohol use is the number one social issue students face, especially on prom night.
 Statistics from the AAA Teen Survey and Mothers Against Drunk Driving indicate the prevalence of drugs and alcohol in the lives of teenagers.

 A majority of teenagers—75 percent—say they’ve been peer pressured into drinking.
 Further, 31 percent admit to having used drugs or alcohol on prom night.
 In turn, 19 percent say they have ridden in a car with an impaired driver.
 Of all teens involved in fatal automobile crashes, 20 percent were reportedly under the influence.

 How can we help these bright young stars of tomorrow resist that urge to imbibe today?
 Here are three steps parents and guardians can take to help keep adolescents safe during these rites of passage and beyond.